-When we hear or use the word hospitality, it conjures a pretty specific picture: (mostly married) women hosting dinner parties, (mostly married) women bringing covered dishes (which is Southern-speak for food that makes for delicious leftovers) to the homes of those who are suffering.
+When we hear or use the word hospitality, it conjures a pretty specific picture: (mostly married) women hosting dinner parties for friends and family and (mostly married) women bringing covered dishes (which is Southern-speak for food that makes delicious leftovers) to the homes of the sick or suffering.

 We might get a broader picture when we invoke the phrase Southern hospitality.* This consists of everything from someone offering you a ride in their chicken truck to nearest PepBoys when your car breaks down (true story), to bumming a cigaret to a stranger; from holding the elevator without being asked, to insisting on water breaks for the movers you’re paying by the half-second.

 These are all good examples of hospitality.
 The first examples happen mostly among friends and family, the latter between strangers.
 Both are vital to our development as… human beings.

 But these expressions of hospitality are not usually part of our everyday comings and goings.
 They’re generally either extremely planned or extremely unplanned.
 And, sometimes what we primarily think of as hospitable acts lend themselves toward being extraverted acts.

 Proposal: Hospitality is neither for certain sects of people—extraverts and women**—nor is hospitality a once in a while, or “merely polite,” venture.
 Hospitality, in it’s most essential form of expression, is ontological (don’t worry! this word will soon make more sense if it’s new to you now).

 In other words, we are most hospitable when we make others feel at home in their own skin.
 You don’t have to own a home or a spacious apartment to do this.
 Nor do you have to smile at or speak to strangers.
 You simply have to let people be themselves.

 Make being with you a safe place for people to be their true selves.
 How do we do this?

 1. Stop being so judgy.